 4. Eat good stuff regularly

 By making the right food choices throughout the day, it’s much easier to control cravings and feel energetic all day.
-Start with an energy-boosting breakfast that includes protein (like eggs) and eat regular healthy snacks (like fruit, nuts, seeds, oatcakes, etc).
-Long periods between meals can make you feel crabby, so keep well fuelled, finishing with a light early dinner.
+Start with an energy-boosting breakfast that includes protein (like eggs) and eat regular healthy snacks (like fruit, raw vegetables and juices, nuts and seed butters).

-Healthy fats (olive oil, coconut oil, groundnut oil and the fat in foods like avocado, seeds and nuts, etc…) are an essential part of a nutritious diet, contributing to: vitality; vibrant skin, hair and nails; and mental and emotional health.
+Healthy fats (olive oil, coconut oil and the fat in foods like avocado, seeds and nuts, etc…) are an essential part of a nutritious diet, contributing to vitality; vibrant skin, hair and nails; and mental and emotional health.
 In pregnancy, the demand for fat is even higher – it’s very important to a baby’s developing brain and nervous system.

 6. Cut the sugar and the soda